Physical Therapy (PT)

 PT 7165.
 Clinical Decision Making IV.

-This course uses a body systems approach for students to apply previously learned knowledge and skills for differential diagnosis in the context of clinical decisions about when and how a referral to a physician or other healthcare provider is necessary.
-Students will identify warning signs (red flags) and urgent or life-threatening situations which require a referral to a medical specialist.
+This course uses a body systems approach for students to apply knowledge and skills for differential diagnosis in the context of clinical decisions about when a referral to a physician or other healthcare provider is necessary.
+Students learn to identify warning signs (red flags) and urgent or life-threatening situations which require an immediate referral to a medical specialist.
+Students also practice communicating the need for referrals with other providers in a professional and respectful manner.

 1 Credit Hour.
 0 Lecture Contact Hours.
 3 Lab Contact Hours.